 I never really painted a lot at all in my young years as I was mostly into designing and inventing things, but I knew the whole way through my teenage years I wanted to be a designer/ artist.

-Im proud to say I went to school at the Royal Belfast Academical Institution in Belfast and still have strong ties with the school even after leaving over 20 years ago!
+I'm proud to say I went to school at the Royal Belfast Academical Institution in Belfast and still have strong ties with the school even after leaving over 25 years ago!
 My education finally lead me to the University of Ulster in York Street were I completed a Foundation in Art and Design followed by a Bachelor of Arts in Design.

 I loved travelling and experiencing my very own coastal and countryside areas of Northern Ireland.
-The colours and mood of the sky were endless inspiration to me and loved being able to effortlessly paint from memory onto canvas.
+The colours and mood of the skies were endless inspiration for me and loved being able to effortlessly paint from memory onto canvas.

 A homeland depicted in silk

-As a contemporary Belfast artist I wanted to create a new exquisite silk pocket square and jacket lining range to feature some of the most scenic and recognisable places in Northern Ireland.
+As a contemporary Belfast artist I wanted to create a new exquisite silk pocket square and jacket lining range to feature some of the most scenic and recognizable places in Northern Ireland.

 The inspiration to have my own collection of luxury silk customised pieces for men happened when I was having a jacket, with the unusual lining, tailored for myself.
 I felt the jacket and bespoke lining, as well as being incredibly smart, would appeal to stylish men here with a special affection for certain parts of the province.